Cancer Committee | Amending a Study

 - a change that affects the evaluation of the clinical efficacy and/or safety aspects of the investigational product.

-PDF Document: Guidance for Amending a Study
+PDF Document of this page: Guidance for Amending a Study